-Experts in Treatments for Facial & Oral Pain (TMJ/TMD, Jaw Pain, Headaches, etc.)
+Experts in Treating Chronic Facial & Oral Pain Conditions (TMJ/TMD, Jaw Pain, Headaches, etc.)

-Are you experiencing un-explained pain in your face, jaw or neck?
+Get relief from chronic pain in your face, jaw or neck.

-We specialize in treating oral pain conditions, including evidence-based methods of prevention, diagnosis and treatment of facial pain disorders.
+We specialize in treating oral pain conditions, from tooth pain to chronic headaches and nerve related trigeminal neuralgia.
+Our oral medicine and facial pain experts use evidence-based methods of prevention, diagnosis and treatment of facial pain disorders.
 We offer both non-intrusive and surgical treatments for many types of conditions.

 The oral and facial pain specialists at UIC in Chicago are experts in treating oral and facial pain conditions, including evidence-based methods of prevention, diagnosis, treatment, and rehabilitation of oral facial pain disorders.
 If you have conditions such as chronic headaches, jaw disorders, breathing issues or habits such as teeth grinding, you could be at risk for facial pain.
 Sometimes the causes of facial pains are associated with underlying diseases, head and neck cancers, oral legions or other oral conditions.
 Our oral medicine and oral facial pain specialists work closely with primary physicians and other dentists to plan the most effective course of treatment for you.